tingbot/tingbot-python/docs/reference.rst

 This is a simple counter program.
 Whenever the right button is pressed, the score goes up by one.
 On the left button, the score goes down.

-.. py:decorator:: button.press(button_name…)
+.. py:decorator:: button.press(button_name=…, event_type="down")

     This 'decorator' marks the function to be called when a button is pressed.

     ``button_name`` can be one of: left, midleft, midright, right.

+    ``event_type`` can be one of: down, up, press, long_press.

+    The function is called when the button is pressed or released, depending on ``event_type``:

+    * down: function is called as the button is pressed download
+    * up: function is called when the button is released
+    * press: function is called when the button is pressed for less than 1.0 seconds
-    The function is called when the button is pressed.
-Nothing happens when the button is released.
+    * long_press: function is called when the button has been pressed for more than 1.0 seconds (this may be before the button is released)

     .. code-block:: python
         :caption: Example: Button handler